 Zinc Quarter - Accommodation for Undergraduate/Foundation Year/International Undergraduate/International Foundation Year/International Postgraduate Students.

-For 2025/26 we have reserved two town houses exclusively for University of Law students at Student Roost’s extremely popular Zinc Quarter accommodation.
+For 2025/26 we have reserved a town house exclusively for our students at Student Roost’s extremely popular Zinc Quarter accommodation.
 These rooms are available at £210 per week for a 51-week contract.
 Zinc Quarter is located at 3 Unity Street, approximately a 10-minute walk from the Bristol campus.
 The property is also close to local shops in the Old Market area.

 The rooms we have secured are within a self-contained townhouse shared among 12 residents, featuring private rooms with a small double bed, wardrobe, desk and chair.
 Bathroom facilities are shared with one other bedroom.